 So we played at being Nancy Drew with our Sailor Moon “casebooks,” watching from our windows and writing down the neighbours’ activities as if we were going to catch them doing something sinister, like rolling a body into a carpet.

 And as we got older, we moved on to more adult crime fiction mysteries, but always gravitated towards Nancy like characters – Veronica Mars, Olivia Benson, Clarice Starling.
 Because Nancy had taught us it was okay to be into what we were into.
 We’ve never forgotten Nancy even though we have grown up.
 She’s frequently cited as an inspiration by writers and readers alike.
-Her name is mentioned in my “about” page for this blog, and I have been working on a collection of her books for a few years, picking them up from antique markets and used books store.
-(Only the old yellow paper covers, none of that plastic reprint crap.)
+Her name is mentioned in my “about” page for this blog, and I have been working on a collection of her books for a few years, picking them up from antique markets and used books stores.
+(Only the ones originally published by Dunlap & Grosset.)

-Besides the elements that are problematic to today’s evolved society, you’ll find Nancy Drew showing up looking like Nancy Fucking Reagan, and telling young girls it was okay to like themselves, and to use their brains while they get up to a little sneaking around.
-As long as your heart is in the right place, maybe it’s okay to break a rule or two.
+Besides the elements that are problematic to today’s evolved society, you could always find Nancy Drew looking like Nancy Fucking Reagan, telling young girls it was okay to like themselves and to use their brains while they get up to a little sneaking around.
+And as long as your heart is in the right place, maybe it’s okay to break a rule or two.
 She told young girls there was room for them too in that world, not just more Hardy Boys.